 Contextual chatbots use a business’ diverse set of data to stay in sync with your human agents.

-An AI chatbot “remembers” specific details collected during a conversation, such as the customer’s name, past questions, use cases, location, and more, depending on what you program it to save.
+An AI chatbot can “remember” specific details collected during a conversation, such as the customer’s name, past questions, use cases, location, and more, depending on what you program it to save.

 It also doesn’t get thrown off by topic deviations and start a conversation over if a customer goes rogue.
 This feels more like a personal, human conversation, which is an important trait for chatbots to have according to consumers.

 What does personalized conversational AI look like in customer service?
 First off, free flowing conversations.
-Not having to find answers from select button options and instead typing in your own words.
+Not completely relying on select button options and instead typing in your own words.

 Second, being “remembered.”
 When talking to customer service, it’s a relief not having to explain what plan or product you have once an agent looks up your account.
 An advanced chatbot can do the same and make changes or suggestions without asking too much from you.

 And third, receiving detailed, accurate answers.
-Elite companies, like Capital One, are building chatbots loaded with extensive company knowledge.
+Businesses, like The Keyes Company, are building chatbots loaded with extensive company knowledge.
 You can count on their chatbot to answer you directly in the chat and not just forward you to a somewhat relevant help center article.